-ADVANCED BARBERING HYBRID (CHULA VISTA ONLY) SOC Code 39.5011 Method of Delivery: Hybrid
+ADVANCED BARBERING HYBRID (CHULA VISTA ONLY)

 The Advanced Barbering Hybrid program of instruction consists of 1500 hours.
 The requirement for California State Board licensing is 1000 hours minimum, and the additional 500 hours in the program adds an additional layer of expertise.
 The program length for the Day Schedule is 43 weeks and the Evening Schedule is 60 weeks.
 Bellus Academy students are trained using the Bellus Cutting and Color system, which utilizes, verbal, written, visual and hands-on instruction throughout the classroom and clinic floor practicum.
 Along with high-quality technical training students will learn career development skills such as client consultation, business tracking systems, and marketing strategies, as well as receiving Financial Literacy training within the classroom and via online education.
 The following is a list of the state of California requirements for technical and practical criteria.
 The instructional program of our academies meets or exceeds these requirements.